Watch

 Jennie Stephens

 Across the South, land that has been in African American families for generations is often untitled.
 The family may wish to hold on to their land, but economic pressures make it difficult.
-That’s where Jennie Stephens comes to the rescue.
-Filmed October 2016 at TEDx Charleston
+That’s where Jennie Stephens comes to the rescue.2015

 Embrace Chaos Speakers, Artists and Performers: Experience today's change agents who have Embraced Chaos to harness ideas, actions and events that are positively impacting our community and the world.
 Explore the concept that chaos, disorder and uncertainty indeed abound, but can and do lead to constructive outcomes if embraced with passion and purpose.
 Expect results as speakers inspire a diverse audience of bold, bright, inquisitive people who in turn will Embrace Chaos in their lives and community and use it creatively.
 All photographs by Fia Forever Photography Click on presenter's name to learn more